University Courses

 Teaching Where It Matters

-Design thinking, leadership & personal development in Norway’s leading universities for the next generation of medical doctors, technologists & managers
+Design thinking, leadership & personal development in Norway’s top universities for the next generation of medical doctors, technologists & managers

 Norwegian University of Science & Technology (NTNU)